Opening an Account

 Sell 10 AAPL

-This is two day trades as there were two changes in direction.
+This constitutes two day trades, as there were two changes in direction.

 Day trade 1 = Buy 100 AAPL, Sell 20 AAPL